vadymshymko/PureJSCarousel/readme.md

 # PureJSCarousel

-## :warning: PureJSCarousel is no longer maintained
+## :warning: PureJSCarousel is no longer maintained.
+If you need something like this in project that use react, please see [react-simply-carousel](https://github.com/vadymshymko/react-simply-carousel)

 Pure JavaScript carousel plugin (responsive)

 Demo: [https://vadymshymko.github.io/portfolio/purejscarousel/](https://vadymshymko.github.io/portfolio/purejscarousel/)

-### If you need something like this in project that use react, please see [react-simply-carousel](https://github.com/vadymshymko/react-simply-carousel)

 **Browser support**